monkberry/monkberry.github.io/docs/templating.md

 view.update({attr: {value: 'new baz'}}); // Will override previous value.
 ```

 Spread operator also works well with custom attributes.
-In fact, this is best way to pass data into custom tag.
+In fact, this is the best way to pass data into custom tag.

 ```twig
 <CustomTag {{...attr}}/>